 Intermittent fasting is a healthy way to boost energy, promote mental clarity, and lose weight.

 While abstaining from food is a HUGE part of it, what you eat in between is just as important.
-Today, I’m sharing the best foods and beverages to enjoy while practising IF.
+Today, I’m sharing the best foods and beverages to enjoy while practicing IF.

 I want to first note that you should first consult a licensed medical physician before you jump into intermittent fasting.
 IF isn’t for everyone and therefore, it’s something to discuss with a professional.